coursera/courier/index.md

 #### Union Backward Compatibility

+Strictly speaking, adding members to unions is a backward incompatible change.
+But in some cases, adding members can be handled in safe and controlled fashion.

-`$UnknownMember` indicates an unrecognized union member was read from serialized data. `$UnknownMember` is primarily intended to ease managing backward compatibility in systems where reader and writers of the data may be using different versions of a schema, because, in such system, a reader might receive data containing union members they do not yet recognize.
+Each Courier generated union type includes a `$UnknownMember` that indicates an unrecognized union member was read from serialized data. `$UnknownMember` is primarily intended help manage changes to the union in systems where reader and writers of the data may be using different versions of a schema, because, in such system, a reader might receive data containing union members they do not yet recognize.

-Note that the presence of the `$UnknownMember` symbol does not, by itself, guarantee that adding an a member to the a union is backward compatible.
+Note that the presence of the `$UnknownMember` symbol does not, by itself, guarantee that adding an a member to the a union is safe.
 In order to ensure this, one must be sure that all readers of the union handle reading the `$UnknownMember` in a backward compatible way.
 Depending on the semantic meaning of the union, this may or may not be possible, and so